Month 12, Day 17, Thursday 11:30 a.m.

 “Yes, the workload is crushing,” Sebastien agreed, resisting the urge to fidget in her desire for the woman to leave.
 “But it’s nothing I can’t handle.”

-Sebastien chugged the tea, ignoring the burning sensation as it scalded her mouth and throat and hit her stomach like a fist.
+Sebastien chugged the tea, ignoring the burning sensation as it scalded her mouth and throat and hit her stomach like a cauterizing knife, somehow staunching the steady bleed of her panic.
 She stared at the loose leaves in the bottom of the cup for a few seconds, then let out a long breath and retrieved the stolen book from under the bed again.

 ‘Sharon may have no idea what’s going on, but she’s not wrong.
-Wild theories won’t help me.
-I have very little real evidence with which to work, but at least I have a direction to investigate.’
+Wild theories will not help me.
+I have very little real evidence with which to work, but at least I have a direction in which to investigate.’

 She placed the book on the marble floor and stared at it.
 “What are you?” she whispered.
 She knew its secrets might hold the key to all her problems.
 If only she could unravel them.
 “Why are they searching for you so desperately?
 How does the amulet do this to me?
 Who created you?”